smrgeoinfo/vocabulary/geochemistry/discoverability.md

 >
 > o **Modified Date** (**1 entry**): Date (not temporal extent) when any changes to the resource were completed.
 Use a \"year\" or [ISO 8601 date and time] format.
 Alternative date formatting must be machine-readable and consistent across all datasets.

-## o Distribution Agent (1 entry):The party (name of organization or person, etc.) to contact about accessing the resource.
+> o **Distribution Agent** (**1 entry**):The party (name of organization or person, etc.) to contact about accessing the resource.
 Agent object includes a name (label), identifier, and optional contact information.
 If there are multiple distribution options with different contact points, the Distribution Agent should be specified as part of the Distribution Object.

 > o **Temporalcoverage** (**0 or 1 entry**).
 The time period represented by the described resource.
 This could be the time interval when data were collected, or an archaeological or geological time period that is the subject of the resource.
 Need to account for clock time, calendar time (Gregorian, Julian, Hebrew, Islamic, Chinese, Mayan\...), cyclical time (summer, first quarter, mating season, new moon, pay day) and for named time ordinal eras (Jurassic, Younger Dryas, Early Minoan I, Late Stone Age).
 See OWL Time.
 >
 > o **Geographic Extent - Horizontal** (**if applicable,  1 entry, minimum bounding rectangle or point**): Location coordinates must be given in decimal degrees using the [WGS 84] datum.
 Some resources may not be usefully described by a WGS 84 extent, in which case indicate nil:notapplicable; this would include extraterrestrial resources.

--   Bounding Rectangle: **North Bounding Latitude, South Bounding Latitude, East Bounding Longitude, West Bounding Longitude}**.
+-   Bounding Rectangle: **North Bounding Latitude, South Bounding Latitude, East Bounding Longitude, West Bounding Longitude**.
 The minimum rectangle that completely contains the coverage extent for the resource content.
 Coordinate order and syntax are determined by the serialization profile.

 -   Point: **Latitude, Longitude**.
 A centroid point for the coverage extent of the resource, or the location of the resource content if a point location is appropriate.
 Coordinate order and syntax are determined by the serialization profile.